 4. Thread straps through buttonholes.
 Strap A enters at 4:00, travels clockwise to 2:00, and exits.
 Strap B enters at 10:00 and travels clockwise to 8:00.

-5. Attach both ends of straps to lower corners of bag.
+5. Attach both ends of straps to

 Evaluation: I considered these prototypes, so I didn't try to make them look nice.
 I'm pleased with the results; now I wish I would have been a bit neater with the straps.
 To make this quicker and more thrifty, I think an XL adult t-shirt with sleeves sewn shut and cut off could stand in for the fleece bag.